In May 1893 R. D. Hunter received this message in the mail:

 Despite occasional drama such as the threat by the “avengers,” Thurber’s labor relations during thirty-five years had been relatively benign.
 Marilyn D. Rhinehart in her A Way of Work and a Way of Life writes: “Despite the years of labor agitation in a frontier setting, where the use of a rifle was second nature, no pattern of violence among coal miners existed to set the stage for an explosive showdown at Thurber.”

-By the time the mines closed, the company would have a new name—“Texas Pacific Coal and Oil Company”—that reflected its new—and lucrative—product (see Part 3 on Sunday).
+By the time the mines closed, the company would have a new name—“Texas Pacific Coal and Oil Company”—that reflected its new—and lucrative—product (see Part 3).
 That new product gave the company less incentive to continue mining coal.

 In 1923 William Knox Gordon resigned from the company and moved to Fort Worth.
 Ex-Texas Ranger Ed Britton became superintendent.